pactflow/pact-msw-adapter/README.md

 ```

 Here, `matchingRules` represent the assertions of the expectation, while `body`, `query` and `path` contains it's example values.

+## Migrating pact-msw-adapter from v2 to v3

+In [October 2023 msw released new version 2](https://mswjs.io/blog/introducing-msw-2.0) that bring significant changes to the msw interface.
+To reflect these changes we've released pact-msw-adapter@v3 that's compatible with msw@v2.

+To migrate you'll need to update `msw to >=2.0` and migrate your usage of the library ([migration guide here](https://mswjs.io/docs/migrations/1.x-to-2.x)).

+Breaking changes on pact-msw-adapter side:
+- minimal required version of Node is v18
+- some exported types were renamed and extended to match msw behaviour
+  - `MswMatch` is now `MatchedRequest` and is `{ request: Request; requestId: string; response: Response }`
+  - `ExpiredRequest` still called the same and is `{ request: Request; requestId: string; startTime: number; duration?: number }`
+  - added `PendingRequest` as `{ request: Request; requestId: string; }`
+- `PactMswAdapterOptions.providers` function variant is now consistent with msw and has signature `(event: PendingRequest) => string | null`
+- `PactMswAdapter.emitter` events are slightly updated to match msw behaviour
+  - `pact-msw-adapter:expired` handler must have signature `(event: ExpiredRequest) => void`
+  - `pact-msw-adapter:match` handler must have signature `(event: MatchedRequest) => void`
+- `convertMswMatchToPact` is now async function

 ## Contributors